dstl/IES4/ies.md

 ### <a id="{5CD50268-582A-426b-B4CC-F6EE308B84A3}"></a>TheatreTicket
 An EntertainmentTicket for a theatre show

+### <a id="{485CBF1A-04FF-4741-8471-46A03D28C406}"></a>Thing
+A rdfs:Resource which is a real or possible world 'thing'.

+Thing and its immediate subclasses are too broad a set of concepts to ever need to instantiate directly.

+EXAMPLES:
+- An instance of a class (element)
+- A class (class of element)

 ### <a id="{0BC61540-2AFB-42e6-A845-79771EE0268D}"></a>Ticket
 Documented authority (paid-for or otherwise) entitling the bearer to some specified activity.